Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 Prevention

-Having got rid of bouts of bruxism, do not forget about the prevention of this condition.
+Having gotten rid of attacks of bruxism, do not forget about the prevention of this condition.
 Adhere to the following rules:

-1. Make sure that your teeth are not clenched during the day.
+1. Make sure your teeth are not clenched during the day.

 3. Get outdoors more and walk more often.

-4. Instead of strong tea and coffee, drink herbal preparations from mint, lemon balm, linden, valerian, hops, chamomile, calendula, etc.
+4. Instead of strong tea and coffee, drink herbal infusions from mint, lemon balm, linden, valerian, hops, chamomile, calendula, etc.

-6. Adhere to a sparing daily routine: rest more, go to bed on time, do not load yourself with overwork.
+6. Adhere to a gentle daily routine: get plenty of rest, go to bed on time, and don’t overload yourself with overwhelming work.

 7. Don't eat before bed.

-8. In addition, use B vitamins, as well as calcium and magnesium supplements.
-However, this should be done after consulting a doctor and the necessary tests.
+8. Additionally, consume B vitamins, as well as calcium and magnesium supplements.
+However, this should be done after consultation with a doctor and the necessary tests.

 9. Avoid stress.

-There is a theory that if you bring the jaw to fatigue during the day, the number of nighttime attacks of bruxism will be minimal.
+There is a theory that if you allow your jaws to become tired during the day, the number of nighttime bruxism attacks will be minimal.
 Therefore, nutritionists recommend chewing hard carrots, apples and nuts more often.

-Following these simple rules will help you forget about bruxism forever, which is so destructive to your teeth and annoying to loved ones.
+Following these simple rules will help you forever forget about bruxism, which is so destructive to teeth and annoying for loved ones.

 What to do if you grind your teeth at night - video

-Innocent at first glance, the grinding of teeth gives a lot of inconvenience to people suffering from bruxism and their immediate environment.
-Therefore, at the first signs of this condition, it is advisable to visit the right specialists, establish the true cause and begin treatment.
+The seemingly innocent grinding of teeth causes a lot of inconvenience to both people suffering from bruxism and their immediate environment.
+Therefore, at the first signs of this condition, it is advisable to visit the necessary specialists, establish the true cause and begin treatment.

-A person simply does not notice most of the habits in himself, but often he is angry with similar manifestations in other people.
+A person simply does not notice most habits in himself, but he is often angry at similar manifestations in other people.

-One of these unpleasant moments is the involuntary grinding of teeth, which in medical terminology is referred to as bruxism.
+One of these unpleasant moments is involuntary grinding of teeth, which medical terminology called bruxism.

-Bruxism in adults and children is a condition of involuntary clenching of the teeth, resulting in a squeaky sound.
+Bruxism in adults and children is a condition of involuntary clenching of teeth, resulting in grinding.

-This may be a consequence of certain processes in the body or harmful addiction, which is noted much more often.
-This habit does not pose a serious health hazard, but creates some problems.
+This may be a consequence of certain processes in the body or a harmful addiction, which is noted much more often.
+This habit does not pose a serious health hazard, but it does create some problems.

 This uncontrollable grinding of teeth intensifies at night when a person is sleeping, which puts extra stress on the temporomandibular joint.

-The consequence of the squeak is also damage to the enamel, loosening and abrasion of the teeth, a negative reflection on the muscles of the face, joints, the emotional state of the person himself and his loved ones, who are prevented by the rattle from resting.
+The consequence of creaking is also damage to the enamel, loosening and abrasion of teeth, a negative impact on the facial muscles, joints, emotional state the person himself and his loved ones, for whom the grinding prevents them from resting.

 The disease is more common in children, but age and gender do not play a role in this issue.